slackapi/bolt-python/docs/_basic/listening_responding_options.md

 To respond to options requests, you'll need to call `ack()` with a valid `options` or `option_groups` list.
 Both [external select response examples](https://api.slack.com/reference/messaging/block-elements#external-select) and [dialog response examples](https://api.slack.com/dialogs#dynamic_select_elements_external) can be found on our API site.

+Additionally, you may want to apply filtering logic to the returned options based on user input.
+This can be accomplished by using the `payload` argument to your options listener and checking for the contents of the `value` property within it.
+Based on the `value` you can return different options.
+All Bolt Python listeners and middleware handlers have access to [many useful arguments](https://slack.dev/bolt-python/api-docs/slack_bolt/kwargs_injection/args.html) - be sure to check them out!
 </div>

 <div>